Here Is Why Your Guitar Picking Speed Isn’t Improving…

 In his latest article, Tom explores some of the problems that beginners tend to have making and changing guitar chords.
 Whether you’re a guitar teacher or just someone starting out on the guitar, you’ll find some very valuable tips here on how to go about practicing chord changes.

 One way of developing speed, whether you’re a shredder or not, is to combine your picking and legato (slurring) techniques.
-Mike Phillipov lays out some step-by-step exercises to help you gain both speed and accuracy in your playing.
+Mike Philippov lays out some step-by-step exercises to help you gain both speed and accuracy in your playing.

 In the second article in this series, Tom examines the sloppines of extraneous string noise and demonstrates some excellent muting techniques that can benefit advanced players as well as beginners, giving them more control over their playing.